How to Write a Refund Policy for Your Online Store (+ Examples)

 This is smart because shoppers don’t have to do a lot of digging to find the refund policy length.
 It’s front and center.
 And while I’m on the topic, you may be wondering how much time you should give customers to make a return.

-According to extensive research, 30 days tends to be a good number, with 53 percent of customers saying this was a fair length of time.
+According to extensive research, 30 days is a good number, with 53 percent of customers saying this was a fair length of time.

 As you can see from the graph on the right, only 5 percent of customers waited more than 30 days to make their last return, so this should be sufficient for most brands.